-The Academy Trust will exercise their duty with regard to the Students and Families Act 2014 and the Equality Act 2010.
-This will include publishing Highcliffe School's arrangements supporting disability and medical conditions, equality, school and SEND information pertinent to the SEND Policy.
+The Academy Trust will exercise their duty and have regard to the Students and Families Act 2014 and the Equality Act 2010.
+This will include ensuring that Highcliffe Schools arrangements supporting disability and medical conditions, equality, school and SEND information pertinent to the SEND Policy are published.